It’s been a while, but sometimes it is difficult to find spare time to write down what I want to share.

 My glasses were a bit flashy, but there we were.
 Behind our screens, a greek girl and another three from the other side of the globe!
 It is strange to be on a podcast with people you have never met before and you know little about since there is not such a personal contact as with your friends.

 Amy, Tracy and Angela want to give voice to the women around the world.
-Women of the WordPress global community, who are active and enjoy sharing their knowledge, experience and passion.
-Either you are a developer, or a designer, or a blogger, a marketing editor or a content strategist, the girls want to let your voice to be heard all over the world.
+Women of the WordPress global community, who are active and enjoy sharing their knowledge, experience, and passion.
+Either you are a developer or a designer, or a blogger, a marketing editor, or a content strategist, the girls want to let your voice be heard all over the world.
 Girl power?
 Ooh yes!

-Being born, located and working in a small country like Greece, suffering also by the economic crisis and the huge migration outflow, but with tech communites and agencies rising, it was nice to be able to share what’s going on with the WordPress Greek Community.
+Being born, located, and working in a small country like Greece, suffering also by the economic crisis and the huge migration outflow, but with tech communities and agencies rising, it was nice to be able to share what’s going on with the WordPress Greek Community.

-It was like a chat among friends, but including high quality equipment.
-Plus, me saying things that seem wise as advice but should be reality and not a topic for discussion.
+It was like a chat among friends, but including high-quality equipment.
+Plus, me saying things that seem wise as advice but should be the reality and not a topic for discussion.